 Q. I don’t want to go on stage.
 Is there anything else I can do?

 A. Absolutely!
 Where do we start?
-We need people to make costumes, to construct the set for each play, to do technical things such as lighting and sound, to acquire and manage properties for productions, to help actors get on the stage at the right time (it’s up to them to get off again!), to publicise our productions, to look after our web site, Facebook page and other IT systems, to sell tickets, market our productions and look after our Patrons and guests; to make the tea (let’s not forget the really important things!).
+We need people to make costumes, to construct the set for each play, to do technical things such as lighting and sound, to acquire and manage properties for productions, to help actors get on the stage at the right time (it’s up to them to get off again!), to publicise our productions, to look after our web site, Facebook and Instagram pages, to sell tickets, market our productions and look after our Patrons and guests; to make the tea (let’s not forget the really important things!).
 Then there’s make-up and stage management… We could go on but whatever skill or interest you have, we can probably make use of it!

 Q. How many shows do you stage?

 A. We normally present 3 plays each year, in January, May and September, the January production generally being a pantomime.
 In addition, we regularly take part in one-act drama festivals across the south of England.
 These tend to be grouped around the spring and autumn, so we might take one play to several spring festivals and another to the autumn ones.